dd010101/vyos-jenkins/readme.md

 is very wrong, passed test doesn't mean image will be necessarily fully functional - with that said it's still useful, just don't put too much trust in it.

 You will need host that supports virtualization and thus can run KVM.
-Main test (`make test`) takes around two hours to complete, additional tests are significantly faster.
+Main test (`make testd`) takes around two hours to complete, additional tests are significantly faster.

 There is way to run automated smoketest via `vyos-build/Jenkinsfile` but that requires Jenkins,